 This is really just some information if you are starting to paint in watercolours.
-You might know some of this already, but hopefully some of it will be new and useful to you.
+You might know bits of this already, but hopefully some of it will be new and useful to you.

 Materials Using good quality materials will make a huge difference to your watercolour paintings.
 Try not to use cheap or student quality paints unless you really have to as these will really slow down your progress.